 If you fly with Qantas / Emirates (a supplement of £395pp applies), your stopover choices are Hong Kong, Bangkok, Dubai and Singapore, each of which is on the same very special offer.

 Breakfast is served shortly before our arrival, bringing an end to our Magnificent New Zealand tour.

 Why not combine with a tour of Australia?

-If you wish to make the ultimate journey to Australasia, combining the Magnificent New Zealand with either the Wonders of Australia or Very Best of Australia tour makes perfect sense.
-Please see our Aus & NZ combination tours for more details.
+If you wish to make the ultimate journey to Australasia, combining the Magnificent New Zealand tour with either the Wonders of Australia or Very Best of Australia tour makes perfect sense.
+Please see our Australia & New Zealand combination tours for more details.